ostreedev/ostree/docs/atomic-upgrades.md

 At a practical level, most package managers today (`dpkg` and `rpm`) operate "live" on the currently booted filesystem.
-The way they could work with OSTree is instead to take the list of installed packages in the currently booted tree, and compute a new filesystem from that.
+The way they could work with OSTree is to, instead, take the list of installed packages in the currently booted tree, and compute a new filesystem from that.
 A later chapter describes in more details how this could work:
 [Adapting Existing Systems](adapting-existing.md).